Nipmuc: Federal recognition efforts

 Congressman John Olver meets with a representative of the Nipmuc Nation during its bid for federal recognition.

-On April 22, 1980, Zara Cisco Brough, landowner of Hassanamessit, submitted a letter of intention to petition for federal recognition as a Native American tribe.
+On April 22, 1980, Zara Cisco Brough, a landowner of Hassanamessit, submitted a letter of intention to petition for federal recognition as a Native American tribe.

 On July 20, 1984, the BIA received the petition letter from the 'Nipmuc Tribal Council Federal Recognition Committee', co-signed by Zara Cisco Brough and her successor, Walter A. Vickers, of the Hassanamisco, and Edwin 'Wise Owl' W. Morse Sr. of the Chaubunagungamaug.
 In January 2001, a preliminary finding was made by the BIA in favor of the Nipmuc Nation of Sutton, Massachusetts, which had most of its membership in Massachusetts, while a negative preliminary finding was issued for the Chaubunagungamaug Nipmuck Band of Dudley, Massachusetts, which had its membership about evenly split between Massachusetts and Connecticut.
 In 2004, the BIA notified the Nipmuc Nation that they had been rejected for federal recognition.